keepsake journal

 Create a Mother's Day storytelling weekend she will remember

-Design a calm, story-rich Mother's Day that mixes pampering with prompts, rituals, and keepsakes future generations will cherish.
+Design a calm, story-rich Mother's Day that mixes pampering with questions, rituals, and keepsakes future generations will cherish.

 Set the tone with a simple gathering at home.
 Light a candle, play her favorite playlist, and pass around gratitude cards.
 Ask each person to write one memory that starts with "Because of you..."
 Collect the cards in a small keepsake box or tuck them into the first page of a new journal.